LachieDaly/mixed-messages/README.md

 ```

 ## Features
-* Have fun generating randomised messages that may or may not make any sense
+* Have fun generating random knock knock jokes taht don't make sense

 ### To Do:
-* Choose a topic for the messages
 * Use script within a larger project
+* Try with different topic
+* Store jokes or joke fragments in a different way

 ## Sources
-This app was inspired by Codecademy who gave the project description
+This app was inspired by Codecademy who gave the project description.
+Jokes were taken from https://parade.com/944054/parade/knock-knock-jokes/